-The Bank has established relevant internal policies, procedures and processes to control and mitigate material or potential operational risk.
+The Bank actively manages operational risk through a comprehensive framework that includes policies, procedures and controls to identify, assess, mitigate, monitor, and report risks.
 The Bank promotes risk ownership and adopts the following principle in management of operational risks, include but not limited to:

-- a) clear operational risk management strategy and objective; - b) clear roles and responsibilities of relevant parties; - c) comprehensive policies and procedures; - d) check and balance between front, middle and back offices; - e) develop and apply scientific tools or methodologies to prevent improper human manipulations; - f) implement effective control to achieve dynamic equilibrium in managing business and risk; - g) promote enterprise-wide risk management culture to create awareness of risk culture among the staff of the Bank.
+- a) clear operational risk management strategy and objective; - b) clear roles and responsibilities of relevant parties; - c) comprehensive policies and procedures to intergrate risk management in daily operations; - d) check and balance between front, middle and back offices; - e) develop and apply scientific tools or methodologies to prevent improper human manipulations and to report operational incidents, errors or near misses through KijangNet; - f) implement effective control to achieve dynamic equilibrium in managing business and risk; - g) promote enterprise-wide risk management culture to create awareness of risk culture among the staff of the Bank; and - h) develop and maintain departmental BCPs ensuring that risk mitigation measures are practical and relevant to each unit's operations.